mmfausnaugh/mapspec/README.md

 * * *

-# Installation and Dependencies#
+# Installation and Dependencies #

-`mapspec` is a fairly simple python package---just download it (best to use `git clone`) and put it in your python installation, your PYTHONPATH, or working directory.
+`mapspec` is a fairly simple python package.
+Download it (best to use `git clone`), cd to the mapspec directory, and run

+`python setup.py install`

+Alternatively, put the mapspec directory in your PYTHONPATH or your current working directory.

 You will also need the following python packages installed: